 Chuck Reed served as the 64th Mayor of San José.
-Elected on November 7, 2006, Chuck was sworn into office the following January by his daughter, Air Force Major Kim Campbell.
+Chuck was sworn in to office in 2007 and served until 2014.

 Chuck was born on August 15, 1948 and was raised in the small farming town of Garden City, Kansas.
 His family lived in a public housing project, teaching him from an early age the importance of government aide for working families.
 A strong work ethic was evident during childhood as he took jobs sweeping floors while still in elementary school.
 Chuck dug ditches, shoveled gravel, and worked in the fields before becoming a teenager.
 While in high school, Chuck worked part time operating a bull dozer and driving an 18 wheeler semi-truck.